-I am currently a PhD Candidate in Political Science at Université Laval (Québec, Canada).
-My dissertation project is on the emergence of change in complex systems and studies more specifically transnational municipal networks in global climate governance.
+I have a PhD in Political Science (Université Laval, 2020).
+My dissertation deals with the emergence of novelty in complex systems.
+It uses the case of the novel governance instruments generated by transnational municipal networks engaged in global climate governance.

-In 2017, I was awarded the Excellence Grant for PhD students offered by the Hydro-Québec Institute on the Environment, Development and Society.
-I also received the Excellence Grant for PhD students of the Faculty Fund of Teaching and Research (FFER) awarded by the Faculty of Social Science of Université Laval.
+In 2017, I was awarded an Excellence Grant for PhD students offered by the Hydro-Québec Institute on the Environment, Development and Society and an Excellence Grant for PhD students of the Faculty Fund of Teaching and Research (FFER) awarded by the Faculty of Social Science of Université Laval.

-In 2018, I received a Grant offered by the Jean-Pierre Derriennic Fund and an Excellence Research Grant offered by the Political Science Department.
-I was also granted a two-year PhD training grant offered by the Québec Research Fund on Society and Culture.
+In 2018, I received a two-year PhD training grant offered by the Québec Research Fund on Society and Culture.